cdl-geneseo/geneseo-dictionary/A/Ambassador.md

 # Ambassador

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Ambassador

 Created by  Zachary Arthur, last modified on Sep 16, 2008

 NN.
 Apartment complex located on Court Street, where predominantly upperclassmen reside.
 Of participants surveyed, 55% identified the term.
 The majority of those unable to recognize it were of freshman status.